-- Schools must enroll homeless students without paperwork such as residency, immunization, or other documents. - Schools must enroll homeless students even if it is after the enrollment deadline. - If you are an unaccompanied youth and you do not have a parent or legal guardian to sign papers, the school still must enroll you.
+Even if it is after the enrollment deadline, the school must enroll your child.
+If you are an unaccompanied youth and you do not have a parent or legal guardian to sign papers, the school still must enroll you.

-3. Free transportation: Your child has the right to transportation help to and from their school of origin.
+3. Transportation: You have the right to transportation help for your child to and from school if you are staying within 50 miles.